 Now open one more equal sign after the cell reference.

-Now mention open double quotes and close double quotes. (“”)
+Now mention open double-quotes and close double-quotes. (“”)

-Drag the Formula to remaining cells.
+Drag the formula to the remaining cells.

 We can see that in cell B7, we got the result as “True”.
 It means it is a null cell.

 #3 – How to Fill Our Own Values to NULL Cells in Excel?

 We have seen how to find the NULL cells in the excel sheet.
 In our formula, we could only get TRUE or FALSE as a result.
 But we can also get our own values for the NULL cells.

 Step 1: Open the IF condition first.